pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-eliot`                             An eliot plugin for pytest.
 Aug 31, 2022    1 - Planning           pytest (>=5.4.0)
    :pypi:`pytest-elk-reporter`                      A simple plugin to use with pytest                                                                                                                                                                        Jan 24, 2021    4 - Beta               pytest (>=3.5.0)
    :pypi:`pytest-email`                             Send execution result email                                                                                                                                                                               Jul 08, 2020    N/A                    pytest
-   :pypi:`pytest-embedded`                          pytest embedded plugin                                                                                                                                                                                    May 31, 2023    N/A                    pytest (>=7.0)
+   :pypi:`pytest-embedded`                          pytest embedded plugin                                                                                                                                                                                    Apr 11, 2023    N/A                    pytest (>=7.0)
-   :pypi:`pytest-embedded-arduino`                  pytest embedded plugin for Arduino projects                                                                                                                                                               May 31, 2023    N/A                    N/A
+   :pypi:`pytest-embedded-arduino`                  pytest embedded plugin for Arduino projects                                                                                                                                                               Apr 11, 2023    N/A                    N/A
-   :pypi:`pytest-embedded-idf`                      pytest embedded plugin for esp-idf project                                                                                                                                                                May 31, 2023    N/A                    N/A
+   :pypi:`pytest-embedded-idf`                      pytest embedded plugin for esp-idf project                                                                                                                                                                Apr 11, 2023    N/A                    N/A
-   :pypi:`pytest-embedded-jtag`                     pytest embedded plugin for testing with jtag                                                                                                                                                              May 31, 2023    N/A                    N/A
+   :pypi:`pytest-embedded-jtag`                     pytest embedded plugin for testing with jtag                                                                                                                                                              Apr 11, 2023    N/A                    N/A
-   :pypi:`pytest-embedded-qemu`                     pytest embedded plugin for qemu, not target chip                                                                                                                                                          May 31, 2023    N/A                    N/A
+   :pypi:`pytest-embedded-qemu`                     pytest embedded plugin for qemu, not target chip                                                                                                                                                          Apr 11, 2023    N/A                    N/A
-   :pypi:`pytest-embedded-serial`                   pytest embedded plugin for testing serial ports                                                                                                                                                           May 31, 2023    N/A                    N/A
+   :pypi:`pytest-embedded-serial`                   pytest embedded plugin for testing serial ports                                                                                                                                                           Apr 11, 2023    N/A                    N/A
-   :pypi:`pytest-embedded-serial-esp`               pytest embedded plugin for testing espressif boards via serial ports                                                                                                                                      May 31, 2023    N/A                    N/A
+   :pypi:`pytest-embedded-serial-esp`               pytest embedded plugin for testing espressif boards via serial ports                                                                                                                                      Apr 11, 2023    N/A                    N/A
    :pypi:`pytest-embrace`                           💝  Dataclasses-as-tests.
 Describe the runtime once and multiply coverage with no boilerplate.
 Mar 25, 2023    N/A                    pytest (>=7.0,<8.0)
    :pypi:`pytest-emoji`                             A pytest plugin that adds emojis to your test result report                                                                                                                                               Feb 19, 2019    4 - Beta               pytest (>=4.2.1)
    :pypi:`pytest-emoji-output`                      Pytest plugin to represent test output with emoji support                                                                                                                                                 Apr 09, 2023    4 - Beta               pytest (==7.0.1)